 I ran to Hobby Lobby and purchased new wall hangings, artwork, and themed tchotchkes to provide a fresh, clean start.
 Georgia and Olivia wanted a Tiffany-blue room with ocean/lake-inspired decor.
 I selected a beautiful, gold embellished canvas that states, “So Many Of My Smiles Begin With You.”
 Will my precious girls ever know exactly how valuable they are?

-My sweet Nathan wanted superheros in his room.
+My sweet Nathan wanted superheroes in his room.
 My heart aches every time I think about him curled in a ball, scared and abused, hoping against hope to be saved from his own brother.
-We painted his room steel gray and hung retro-inspired canvases of Captain America, Superman, and Iron-Man.
+We painted his room steel-gray and hung retro-inspired canvases of Captain America, Superman, and Iron-Man.
 Jeremiah 29:11 hangs over his bed.

 For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.

 Everything is new.
 A different view is available from every vantage point in both the rooms.
 Beds were changed, walls painted, artwork hung, promises of God spoken and directed towards all three of these beautiful little people.

 I screamed at God as I drove home from Hobby Lobby with a trunk filled with new decorations.
 I spent nearly $400 and it didn’t change the brokenness my children have inside them.
 It took us hours to rearrange the rooms, but my children still cling to the fears they held.
 Joseph took off work, I made a million phone calls to arrange for ongoing therapy, Savannah and Ginny stepped up with meals and household chores, but I can’t make the pain stop.
 I can’t make it go away.